 Riding-style walking boots

 An updated version of traditional riding boots now feature a cleated sole and a softer leather finish.
 This style of boot are influenced by the shape of traditional riding boots, but are designed so that they are a little more wearable during everyday life.
 These country boots are perfect for countryside walks but would be just as stylish running errands!
-See our Bramham leather boots
+See our Bramham leather boots.
+With knee length boots, it is important to know how to stretch leather boots around the calf.
+Find out how to stretch knee high leather boots properly below.

 Having been around since Victorian times, Chelsea boots have evolved over time.
 This ankle-boot style is perfect for people with narrower feet and they are easy to put on with the elastic side panels.

 They always come back into fashion during the autumn and winter months and also look great in different colours and materials.
 We love a classic brown or tan leather pair with skinny or bootcut jeans!
-See our Kirby Leather Chelsea Boots
+See our Kirby Leather Chelsea Boots.
+But it is important to know how to stretch Chelsea boots properly.

 How can we discuss types of boots without mentioning good, old-fashioned Wellington boots?
 They not only look great, but serve a purpose too - keeping your feet dry of course!
 Instead of a classic green colour, now you can buy them in an array of bright colours as well as patterned ones.
 We’ve been loving our Kate Ripon High Gloss Tweed pair for when we’re walking the dog!